infor-design/enterprise-wc/doc/COMPONENTS.md

 The type of things that you should make mixins are shared functionality that could be used across more than one component.
 Sometimes we don't know this right away so its possible to refactor some functionality to use that pattern and a certain point.

 Current mixins are documented here `src/mixins/README.md`.
-Some commonly used ones include IdsEventsMix, IdsKeyBoardMixin and IdsThemeMixin.
+Some commonly used ones include are IdsEventsMix, IdsKeyBoardMixin.

 ### Scaffold the component source code

-- [ ] Create a folder `/src/ids-[component]`, which will contain all your new component source code.
+- [ ] Create a folder `/src/ids-component-name`, which will contain all your new component source code.
-- [ ] Add an `ids-[component].js`, which is the WebComponent interaction code.
+- [ ] Add an `ids-component-name.js`, which is the WebComponent interaction code.
-- [ ] Note that `ids-[component].d.ts` will be generated automatically by the TypeScript compiler.
+- [ ] Note that `ids-component-name.d.ts` will be generated automatically by the TypeScript compiler.
-- [ ] Add an `ids-[component].scss`, which holds all scoped styles for this WebComponent.
+- [ ] Add an `ids-component-name.scss`, which holds all scoped styles for this WebComponent.
 - [ ] Add a `README.md` for documentation, specification, etc.
 - [ ] Add a `index.js` that imports whats needed (and only whats needed) to use the component.